 For me the wagon had to be technically good but it had not to be a show car.

 It has 91.000 miles on the odometer.
-When I bought it from the seller in Lake Okeechobee Florida it showed 72.800 miles so I drove about 18.000 miles (29.000 km).
+When I bought it from the seller in Lake Okeechobee Florida it showed 72.800 miles so I drove about 30.000 km.
 The seller did not know this was an unique car.
 He bought it from the wife of the first owner only because he was interested in the engine!
 He pulled it from the car and installed in an Airboat that he build to tour visitors over the Everglades.
 The first thing I had to do was to find an engine.
 I found one in Oregon and had it shipped to Rotterdam.

-Mechanically I had several parts renewed such as the timing chain + sprockets, radiator, radiator hoses, upper control arm bushings, center link + idler arm, exhaust, head lamps, starter, wiper motor (interval), tires 4 cm whitewalls, radio.
+Mechanically I had several parts renewed such as the timing chain + sprockets, radiator, radiator hoses, upper control arm bushings, center link + idler arm, exhaust, head lamps, starter, wiper motor (interval), tires 4 cm whitewalls, radio, tail window motor.

 Click for part 1